Using Body Mapping Techniques in the Middle School Orchestra Class

 At the beginning of class, I ask students to find their “violin or viola shelves” or their sitting rockers (cellists) and to get out their method books.
 I turn on the accompanying CD.
 While they are playing along, I walk around the room and make physical adjustments.
 When necessary, I send students up to the skeleton to explore particular areas.
 While the entire ensemble is thus occupied, I can give time to address the individual playing problems of each student, many of whom do not study privately outside of school.
 After 15-20 minutes of scales and technical work, I turn off the CD and return to the podium so that we can work on concert repertoire.

 I give my students two individual performance tests each semester for which I use a checklist with a section for written comments.
 In addition to the categories of good intonation, beautiful tone, correct phrasing, fingerings and dynamics, and correct bowing, I grade the student’s “accuracy of body map.”
 Generally, I will write what I notice about a student’s body map, specifically where there seems to be an inaccuracy and how that may affect another area of his or her grade.
 For example, a student whose bow arm is inaccurately mapped is not likely to play with a rich, free sound, while a student whose left hand is inaccurately mapped is likely to have intonation problems.

 This year my ensembles look more comfortable, they play better in tune, and they generally perform better than they have in the past.
 The attrition rate is lower, as well.
 Since September, only 6 out of the original 69 students have dropped, a much lower percentage than the 25%-30% rate that is common during the middle school years.
 I attribute the success the students are having to the time we now spend helping them to feel more at home in their bodies and with their instruments.

-Constance E. Barrett is a cellist who teaches instrumental music for the Greenwich (CT) Public School system.
+Constance E. Barrett (1961-2013) was a Licensed Body Mapping Educator and cellist who taught instrumental music for the Greenwich (CT) Public School system.